Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Conclusions

-In this paper, we propose an Expression Prompt Collaboration Transformer (EPCFormer) for universal referring video object segmentation.
-In our proposed method, both audio and text can be analyzed effectively to guide the segmentation of referred video objects.
-First, to achieve the alignment of semantically related audio and text, the Expression Alignment (EA) module based on contrastive learning is introduced, which provides supervision after the linear mapping of both modalities into a multi-modal embedding space.
-Then, to achieve comprehensive interaction and fusion among audio, text, and visual data for the precise generation of masks, the Expression-Visual Attention (EVA) mechanism is proposed.
-It further delves into the complementary relationship between text and audio.
-Extensive experimentation demonstrates that our proposed method achieves state-of-the-art performance on R-VOS and A-VOS tasks by leveraging shared weights.
+In this paper, we propose EPCFormer, a novel framework for universal referring video object segmentation.
+Our method effectively analyzes audio and text to guide the segmentation of referred objects.
+Firstly, we introduce the EA based on contrastive learning to align semantically related audio and text.
+This module supervises the linear mapping of both modalities into a multi-modal embedding space.
+Secondly, to achieve comprehensive interaction among audio, text, and visual modalities, we propose the EVA module to further explore the complementary relationship and generate a precise mask.
+Extensive experiments demonstrate that EPCFormer achieves state-of-the-art performance on R-VOS and A-VOS tasks.

-However, there are two limitations to the proposed EPCFormer: 1) In scenarios where numerous objects are present in the video, the methods might encounter challenges in accurately localizing the expressed objects due to insufficient expression analysis.
-Therefore, enhancing the network's expression analysis capability is imperative for improving the model's accuracy.
-2) As the primary application scenario for our EPCFormer involves human-computer interaction, developing a lightweight network tailored for edge devices is promising to offer a more convenient mode of interaction.
-These leave space for further investigation in our future work.